Sliders (TV series): Doorways

-Although scripts for six additional episodes after the pilot film were completed, Doorways never went to series, as ABC decided to launch Lois and Clark: The New Adventures of Superman instead in the fall of 1993.
-At the time of Sliders launch, Evelyn C. Leeper noted the similarities to Doorways, and in response to rumors that Sliders creator Tracy Tormé applied for a writing position on the show, Martin clarified in a 1995 post on GEnie that it was Tormé's agent that inquired about the position, and Tormé has denied any connection between the two.
+Although scripts for six additional episodes after the pilot film were completed, Doorways never went to series, as ABC decided to launch Lois & Clark: The New Adventures of Superman instead in the fall of 1993.
+At the time of the Sliders launch, Evelyn C. Leeper noted the similarities to Doorways, and in response to rumors that Sliders creator Tracy Tormé applied for a writing position on the show, Martin clarified in a 1995 post on GEnie that it was Tormé's agent who inquired about the position, and Tormé has denied any connection between the two.